Poisoning

 Overview

-Young children have the highest risk of poisoning because of their natural curiosity.
+Young children have the highest risk of poisoning.
+That's because they're naturally curious.
 More than half of poisonings in children occur in those who are younger than age 6.
 Some children will swallow just about anything, including unappetizing substances that are poisonous.
 When in doubt, assume the worst.
 Always believe a child or a witness, such as another child or a brother or sister, who reports that poison has been swallowed.
-Many poisonings occur when an adult who is using a poisonous product around children becomes distracted by the doorbell, a telephone, or some other interruption.
+Many poisonings occur when an adult who is using a poisonous product around children gets distracted by the doorbell, a phone, or some other interruption.

 Young children are also at high risk for accidental poisoning from non-prescription and prescription medicines.
-Even though medicine bottles are packaged to prevent a child from opening them, be sure to keep all medicines away from where children can reach them.
+Medicine bottles are packaged to prevent a child from opening them.
+But be sure to keep all medicines away from where children can reach them.

-Teenagers also have an increased risk of poisonings, both accidental and intentional, because of their risk-taking behaviour.
-Some teens experiment with poisonous substances such as by sniffing toxic glues or inhaling aerosol substances to get "high."
-About half of all poisonings in teens are classified as suicide attempts, which always requires medical evaluation.
+Teens also have an increased risk of poisonings, both accidental and intentional, because of their risk-taking behaviour.
+Some teens experiment with poisonous substances.
+They may sniff toxic glues or inhale aerosol substances to get "high."
+About half of all poisonings in teens are classified as suicide attempts.
+They always require medical care.

 Adults—especially older adults—are at risk for accidental and intentional poisonings from:

-• Gas leaks, such as exhaust leaks from heaters and stoves and automobile exhaust.
-For more information, see the topic Carbon Monoxide Poisoning.
+• Gas leaks.
+These include exhaust leaks from heaters and stoves and automobile exhaust.

 • Medicines, such as acetaminophen, antibiotics, cough and cold remedies, vitamins, pain relievers, sleeping pills, and tranquilizers.

-• Household cleaning supplies and other substances, such as cosmetics, antifreeze, windshield cleaner, gardening products, and paint thinners.
+• Household cleaning supplies and other substances.
+Examples are cosmetics, antifreeze, windshield cleaner, gardening products, and paint thinners.

 • Herbal products.